To Believe that Bush won in 2004, you must also believe…

 8- Myth: The final pre-election polls did not match the exit polls.

-9- Myth: Bogus assumptions were used in the pre-election Election Model which forecast that Kerry would win 337 electoral votes.
+9- Myth: Bogus assumptions in the Election Model enabled the forecast that Kerry would win 337 EV.

 Fact: The only (conservative) assumption was that Kerry would capture at least 75% of the undecided vote.
 Popular and electoral vote projections were confirmed by the 2004 Election Simulation and True Vote Model.